spr-networks/mesh_extension/ARCHITECTURE.md

 The uplink interface (eth0) serves as the bridge master for 'br0'.
-When stations connect over wifi, their vlan is joined with 'isolated on', so they can not directly communicate with one-another.
+When stations connect over wifi, their vlan is joined with 'isolated on', so they can not directly communicate with one-another or see each others traffic on the bridge.

-That isolation combined with a MAC filter provides defense in depth hardening against MAC spoofing attacks.
+That isolation combined with a MAC filter provides defense in depth hardening against network attacks.

-Furthemore, per-device PSKs are used assigned by MAC address.
+Furthermore, per-device PSKs are used assigned by MAC address.

 ## Not Currently Supported
 - Wired Clients